t0mtait/signup-api/README.md

 ### 2. How does someone run your program?
 - Pull the code from this repo
 - cd into the signup-api directory on your machine within the terminal
-- run 'node app' command within the terminal
+- run the 'node app' command within the terminal
 - go to localhost:3000 in a browser (or localhost:3000/users to bypass registration)

 ### 3. What purpose does your program serve?